databricks-industry-solutions/security-analysis-tool/docs/setup.md

      You will need to set analysis_enabled as True or False based on if you would like to enroll a workspace to analyzed by the SAT.

      Set alert_subscriber_user_id to a valid user login email address to receive alerts by workspace

-     Note: no  “+” character in the alert_subscriber_user_id values due to a limitation with the alerts API.
+     Note: Please avoid  “+” character in the alert_subscriber_user_id values due to a limitation with the alerts API.

     <img src="./images/workspace_configs.png" width="70%" height="70%">